HendrikJanBosman/emdrosapp_src/README.md

     each main directory in the **emdrosapp_data** repo.
 * **unitman.py**: a program to combine low level textual objects into ever larger textual units.
+* **cp2unt.py**: a program that converts clause atom pairs into a hierarchy of textual units.

 ## database kernels
 All programs can work with various database families (having, e.g., different languages or database setups),